Maliek Collins: Houston Texans

 On March 23, 2021, Collins signed a one-year contract with the Houston Texans.
 He started 15 games, recording 29 tackles, along with 2.5 sacks (tied for fifth on the team), 9 tackles for loss, one interception, one pass defensed and one fumble recovery.

 On March 18, 2022, Collins signed a two-year contract extension with the Texans.
 He started 15 games, posting 37 tackles, 3.5 sacks and 2 passes defensed.
 He had two sacks against the Miami Dolphins.

 On June 20, 2023, Collins signed a two-year, $23 million contract extension with the Texans.
 He started 16 games, collecting a career-high 41 tackles, 5 sacks and one pass defensed.
 He had two sacks games against the Carolina Panthers and the Tennessee Titans.

 San Francisco 49ers

-On March 14, 2024, Collins was traded to the San Francisco 49ers for first of the 49ers two seventh-round picks (#232-Levi Drake Rodriguez).
+On March 14, 2024, Collins was traded by the Texans to the San Francisco 49ers in exchange for the first of the 49ers' two seventh-round picks in the 2024 NFL draft (No. 232, which Houston traded to the Minnesota Vikings).
 He started all 17 games for San Francisco, recording 2 fumble recoveries, 5 sacks, 12 quarterback hits, and 33 combined tackles.
-Collins was released by the 49ers on March 9, 2025.

 On March 12, 2025, Collins was released by the 49ers.

 Cleveland Browns

 On March 13, 2025, Collins signed a two-year, $20 million contract with the Cleveland Browns.
+He started in all 12 of his appearances for the team, recording one fumble recovery, 6.5 sacks, and 25 combined tackles.
+In Week 13 against the 49ers, Collins suffered a season-ending quad injury.
+He was placed on injured reserve on December 2.